 You Were Never Good Enough

-The negative message that you received from your father’s criticism might still linger in your mind, making it difficult to feel secure and valued.
-You may struggle with low self-esteem and feelings of not being good enough as a result of this ongoing criticism during childhood.
+The negative message that you received from your father’s criticism took up residence in your mind, making it difficult to feel secure and valued.

 It is important to recognize that these underlying feelings of worthlessness and inadequacy were brought on by your experiences with your narcissistic father, and do not reflect the truth about who you are or the potential within you.